fs1995/lw-mwp-tools/readme.txt

 == Changelog ==

+= 0.3.4 =
+* View CPU usage
+* Added memory and CPU use graphs using Smoothie Charts

 = 0.3.3 =
 * Chartist is now bundled with the plugin, no more relying on externally hosted scripts!
 * Can now set System Monitor update interval.